Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Energy functions for nonlinear balancing

-Since the HJB and standard balancing energy functions can be obtained as limits of the $\cH_\infty$ energy functions as shown in Theorem~\ref{thm:relations}, in the next section we focus our computational framework on the solution of the $\cH_\infty$ energy functions only.
+Since the HJB and standard balancing energy functions can be obtained as limits of the $\cH_\infty$ energy functions, we henceforth derive the computational framework for the most general case of $\cH_\infty$ energy functions.